 It’s possible to visit the Slieve League cliffs as a day-trip from Donegal (1-hour drive), Derry (2-hour drive), and even Dublin, Cork, or Belfast but they would be long days, with drives of around 4horus for each.

 For me, after breakfast in Donegal, we drove our campervan across the West coast of Ireland, marveling at just how beautiful my country is.
 The weather was actually nice today, which is kinda necessary when you’re off to see amazing landscapes.
 That was a massive relief to be honest, because in bad weather, the cliffs aren’t really worthwhile.

 Finally, you reach Slieve League and there’s a little car park.
 From there it’s a 45min-1hour hike.
 We were in a rush to get to Derry later that day, so we ignored the car park and continue to drive on up.
 Actually, it turned out that this is allowed.
 So if you don’t want to hike, drive until you can’t drive anymore, you’ll reach a second car park.
 Park up there, and do your hiking on the mountain top, a much better idea!

 As soon as you jump out of your car, instantly you’re greeted with this….

 I was like a kid at Christmas, running around looking for the best spot for a pic (you MAY have to jump a fence or 2 to get pics like these though, but you didn’t hear it from me).

-From here then you’re free to explore the area, you could spend anywhere from 15 minutes to the whole day hiking the various trails, give yourself at least 2 hours to full soak it all up, it’s honestly something special here, truly beautiful views and far, far less tourists than at the Cliffs of Moher.
+From here then you’re free to explore the area, you could spend anywhere from 15 minutes to the whole day hiking the various trails.
+Give yourself at least 2 hours to fully soak it all up.
+It’s honestly something special here, with truly beautiful views.
+And, of course, far, far fewer tourists than at the Cliffs of Moher.